 If you are experiencing sexual harassment in the workplace, you should take steps to make it clear that you consider the offensive conduct to be unwanted and that it must stop.
 You should also report the harassment to your human resources department or through your employer’s grievance system.

-If the harassment continues after you have taken these steps, you should contact a Los Angeles sexual harassment lawyer.
+If the harassment continues after you have taken these steps, you should contact a sexual harassment lawyer.

-Contact Our Los Angeles Sexual Harassment Attorney For Help
+Contact Our Los Sexual Harassment Attorney For Help

 We can help determine whether you have a strong case for sexual harassment.
 To schedule a free consultation, call us at (213) 277-7444 or contact us online.
 In addition to English, we speak Spanish, Russian, and Armenian, and we provide representation to workers throughout Southern California.